Frequent Bowel Movements

 What are frequent bowel movements?

 Frequent bowel movements is a condition in which a person defecates (eliminates waste from the bowel) more often than usual.
 There is no “normal” number of bowel movements.
-Most people have 0-4 bowel movements a week, but the frequency can range from three times a day to three times a week.
+Many healthcare providers agree that healthy bowel movement frequency can range from three times a day to three times a week.
+However, your 'normal' pattern may be different from these numbers.
 To say that a person’s bowel movements have become more frequent is based on an increase in that person’s usual pattern, not on a standard definition that applies to everyone.

 Who is affected by frequent bowel movements?